-- Charge the battery in a well-ventilated area, so that gases produced while charging can dissipate. - Keep sparks, flames, and smoking materials away from the battery at all times. - Make sure the battery cap vents are open (check manifold vent on each cap). - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery.
+- Charge the battery in a well-ventilated area, so that gases produced while charging can dissipate. - Keep sparks, flames, and smoking materials away from the battery at all times. - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery. - 1.
+Disconnect the battery terminals-negative (-) first. - 2.
+Charge the battery at 15 amps for 10 minutes.
+DO NOT exceed 20 amps maximum recommended charging rate.
+Total charging time should not exceed one (1) hour. - 3.
+Reconnect the battery terminals starting with the positive (+) terminal.